cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ## Send a transaction

-Let's practice sending a transaction.
-For that, you are going to create another account named "student" and transfer some tokens to the account:
+Practice sending a transaction.
+For that you are going to create another account named "student" and transfer some tokens to the account:

 ```bash
 $ ./simd keys add student